sfluegel05/chemlog2/README.md

 All implementations are based on the same natural language definitions and have been developed jointly.
 Therefore, it is expected that all methods yield the same result.
 If you make a different experience, please open an issue.
-If you are just interested in the results, we recommend using the algorithmic implementation, as it is the fastest one.

-If you face problems using ChemLog or have other questions, feel free to open an issue.
+If you face problems using ChemLog or have other questions, feel free to open an issue as well.

 ## Installation